Content on this page requires a newer version of Adobe Flash Player.

 He was such an extraordinary person who was such a great friend.
 Even if he didn’t have a musical influence—which he does—it must be there somewhere, just having known a person that closely and having lost him like that.
 Your life is completely changed as a result of having known him.
 You can still remember things he said and how he’d react in a certain situation.
 So, this person is still alive in your life.
 People don’t cease to be part of your life when they die.
 There’s still so much that’s just naturally there—an inertia in someone’s life that carries on and lasts throughout the lives of everyone that knew him.
 In this case, he was such a rare person.
 He’s as much a part of the band as he ever was in some ways.
 It’s an interesting thing to know someone that well and have them influence your life and continue to.

-I fell in love and got married.
-That’s it. [laughs] I fell head over heels in love and have been together with Mariella for eight years now.
+I fell head over heels in love.
+That’s it. [laughs] I've been together with my wife Mariella Lo Sardo in Italy for eight years now.

 How does living in Italy’s cultural climate affect your music?

-Do you feel Oregon has received its due?
+Do you feel Oregon has received its due as jazz pioneers?

 No, I don’t think so.
 I really don’t.
 Obviously, it has from the people who follow us, but I think there could be a little larger audience than there is.
 But we’re difficult and disorganized when it comes to promotion.
 I’m a little slothful in that area.
 It’s difficult to manage and organize the group with different individuals who live in four distinctly different places.
 We can’t just do a gig at the spur of a moment.
 It costs a lot to get us from one place to another.